-72. Public Money.-The cash balance of the city in the hands of the city treasurer shall be deposited by the same in each of the banks of the City of Grand Junction, without discrimination, in proportion to their capital stock and surplus as far as possible.
-Such banks shall pay interest on the average daily balances at the rate of two per cent per annum and shall credit the same monthly to the account of such treasurer; provided, however, that such banks shall be required to furnish a good and sufficient surety bond for the securing of such deposits.
-Nothing herein shall prevent said treasurer, under the orders of the city council, from temporarily having such funds otherwise deposited; provided that, as soon as practicable, he shall re-deposit such deposits.
-No demand for money shall be approved, allowed, audited or paid unless it shall be in writing, dated and sufficiently itemized to identify the demand against the city.
+72. Public Money.-The cash balance of the city in the hands the city treasurer shall be deposited by the same in each of the banks of the City of Grand Junction, without discrimination, a proportion to their capital stock and surplus as far as possite.
+Such banks shall pay interest on the average daily balances the rate of two per cent per annum and shall credit the same nonthly to the account of such treasurer; provided, however, not such banks shall be required to furnish a good and sufficent arety bond for the securing of such deposits.
+Nothing herein hall prevent said treasurer, under the orders of the city council, from temporarily having such funds otherwise deposited; produced that, as soon as practicable, he shall re-deposit such deposits.
+To demand for money shall be approved, allowed, audited or paid needs it shall be in writing, dated and sufficiently itemized to lentify the demand against the city.